On the Quantum Spectral Curve for $\text{AdS}_3\times \text{S}^3\times \text{S}^3\times \text{S}^1$ strings and the $\mathfrak{d}(2,1;\alpha)$ Q-system: Discussion and Conclusions

 \item Second, in this model we have introduced another consequential constant, i.e. $\mathcal{E}$ in (\ref{eq:StokesE}).
 The mechanism by which this constant appears is, admittedly, more speculative: we had to conjecture an order of limits problem between the ABA limit and the continuation around the branch points when evaluating the quantity $\nu^{\gamma}$.
 The constant $\mathcal{E}$ affects $\Sigma_{\text{new}}$, i.e. the part of the dressing factor that is only visible in the non-symmetric sector.
 In particular, to impose its braiding unitarity, we had to fix the form of $\mathcal{E}$ in a very specific way.
 This is related to the function $\mathbf{e}(v)$, which we computed perturbatively to several orders in section \ref{sec:dressingnew}. \end{itemize} While the first type of ambiguity in the ABA derivation also happens in the $T^4$ model, the appearance of the second constant $\mathcal{E}$ is arguably less natural: we did not find any other way to make such a constant appear than by imagining such an order-of-limits phenomenon.

 Notice that the constant appears when we impose the condition $\nu^{\gamma} = \nu^{++}$.
 Therefore, one might imagine that it could arise if the $\nu$ functions were quasi-periodic, rather than periodic.\footnote{We thank Nikolay Gromov for this suggestion.} In fact, a similar quasi-periodicity \emph{does occur} in the non-symmetric sector in ABJM theory~\cite{Bombardelli:2017vhk}.
-However, starting from the minimal assumptions at the basis of our QSC, we did not find any consistent way to impose a nontrivial quasi-periodicity: we \emph{derived} that from our axioms follows $\nu = \nu^{++}$.
+However, starting from the minimal assumptions at the basis of our QSC, we did not find any consistent way to impose a nontrivial quasi-periodicity: we \emph{derived} the standard mirror periodicity $\nu^{\gamma} = \nu^{++}$ from our minimal axioms, with no room to add a multiplicative constant, unlike in ABJM.
 Could this be a sign that our equations are not general enough in the non-symmetric sector?
 We do not have a definite answer.
-However, our current understanding is that, given the algebraic structure of this model, it is challenging to introduce nontrivial quasi-periodicity and avoid the simple property $\nu^{\gamma} = \nu^{++}$, which we derived from very basic assumptions.
+However, our current understanding is that, given the algebraic structure of this model, it is challenging to introduce nontrivial quasi-periodicity: the simple property $\nu^{\gamma} = \nu^{++}$ follows from very basic assumptions.

-Setting aside, for a moment, the question of how this constant appears, and accepting the results of the derivation of the ABA limit, we have the puzzling situation that to impose braiding unitarity for the worldsheet S-matrix, we have to introduce a specific tuning for the function $\mathbf{e}(v)$.
+Setting aside the question of how the constant $\mathcal{E}$ appears in the large volume solution, and accepting the results of the analysis of the ABA limit, we have the puzzling situation that to impose braiding unitarity for the worldsheet S-matrix, we have to introduce a specific tuning for the function $\mathbf{e}(v)$.
 However, this function would then \textbf{modify the crossing relations} (\ref{eq:newcrossing}) in a nontrivial way!